Rock'n Me: Composition

-Composed for a pop and rock festival atmosphere, the lyrics and vocals have been labeled as having an 'every man' quality.
+Composed for a pop and rock festival atmosphere in B mixolydian, the lyrics and vocals have been labeled as having an 'every man' quality.
 It is sung from the point of view of someone frequently traveling while keeping a positive, upbeat attitude.
 Locations mentioned in the song include Phoenix, Arizona; Tacoma, Washington; Philadelphia; Atlanta; and Los Angeles.

 Miller has acknowledged that elements of "Rock'n Me", particularly the intro, was a nod to the English rock band Free particularly the band's hit song "All Right Now".
 He stated:

 Yeah, it's a tack on the wall for Paul [Kossoff].
 I did one concert in the two years that I was off the road.
 I went to London and played with Pink Floyd... it was a big, huge outdoor show so we needed a big rock and roll number that was really going to excite everybody.
 I just put it together and didn't think much about it.

 He returned to the subject in an interview with Ultimate Classic Rock Nights, referring to his support slot at Pink Floyd's one-off appearance at Knebworth in June 1975:

 I had thought about the gig and I knew they[sic] way it was going to work was, I was going to play just before Pink Floyd... the sun would be going down, it would be really cold, there wouldn’t be any lights on the stage, it would be a lousy time ...
 I went, 'You know, I’m gonna kick those guys in the butt.'
 So what I did was, I wrote 'Rock'n Me' as a song to play at a festival, to just get it going.